 Until recently, the IRS allowed colleges and universities to choose between two reporting methods for reporting qualified tuition and related expenses (QTRE).
 New legislation now requires colleges and universities to report payments received for qualified tuition and related expenses (QTRE), rather than the amount billed.
 Beginning with tax year 2018, institutions must report in Box 1 (1098-T form) the amount of qualified tuition and related expenses (QTRE) paid during the calendar year.

 Transition Year Impact

-One impact of this change is if the student registered for Spring 2019 in 2018 and paid in 2019 the same amount could be reported in 2018 (as a charged amount) and in 2019 (as a received payment) because of the reporting method change.
+If the student registered for Spring 2021 in 2020 and paid in 2021 the same amount could be reported in 2020 (as a charged amount) and in 2021 (as a received payment) because of the reporting method change.
 The 1098-T should be used in conjunction with the student’s own payment records when completing their tax return.

-To access the form online, log into the MyChaffey portal.
-Click on the 'Self Service (Registration)' link under the LaunchPad, select 'Tax information', and click the '1098 Information tab'.
+Log into the MyChaffey portal.
+Click on the 'Self Service (Registration)' link under Shortcuts, select 'Tax information', and click the '1098 Information tab'.
 Qualified students will be able to access their 1098-T form each year on or before January 31st